 - Transparent on-access encryption of newly created files and transparent on-access encryption/decryption of FESF encrypted files, all under the control of Client-defined policy.

 - Same stack “Isolation”.
-FESF uses an in-line isolation filter to control the cache and manage clear and encrypted views of data.
+On Windows FESF uses an in-line isolation filter to control the cache and manage clear and encrypted views of data.
 In Linux, FESF is implemented as a kernel-mode layered file system.

 - Easy to understand samples that can be used by Client as a starting point to develop a complete Client Product.